developer-zebra/developer-zebra-site/src/enterprise-browser/2-5/guide/customize/button/index.md

 * Dedicated `button.xml` files might be necessary for targeting devices with varying screen resolutions.
 * Zebra recommends disabling auto-rotate when using custom button bars.
 * If auto-rotate is required, the experience might be improved by creating separate `button.xml` files for portrait and landscape modes.
-* Use care when assigning parameter values; passing invalid can cause unpredictable behavior.
+* Use care when assigning parameter values; passing invalid values can cause unpredictable behavior.

 -----